ManualForArchipelago/Manual/docs/syntax/requires.md

 - Example of a returned requires string: https://github.com/ManualForArchipelago/Manual/blob/main/src/hooks/Rules.py#L26-L29

-\* By default, the only two generic requirement functions that we provide are the OptOne and OptAll, which are both focused on allowing a required item or items to pass the requirement even if the item(s) have been disabled through defined category options.
-The rest of the functions in the Rules hook file are examples.

 ## Bundled functions

-Manual comes with some helpful functions built in:
+In addition to writing your own Requirement Functions, Manual comes with some helpful functions built in:

+### `ItemValue(ValueName:Count)`

+Checks if you've collected the specificed value of a value-based item.

+For Example, `{ItemValue(Coins:12)}` will check if the player has collect at least 12 coins worth of items

 ### `OptOne(ItemName)`